amitsdalal/getdocker/README.md

-# Install Docker Daemon CentOS 7
+# Install Docker Daemon CentOS 7 and Ubuntu

-Just issue below command and it will install docker on centos 7.
+Just issue below command and it will install docker on centos 7 and Ubuntu.